onox/orka/README.md

     - `windows`: Microsoft Windows
     - `quartz`: Quartz Compositor (OS X)

- * `mode`: May take one of the following values:
+ * `Mode`: May take one of the following values:

-    - `debug`: Compile the project with debugging symbols and without optimization.
+    - `debug`: Compile the project with debugging symbols and OpenGL exceptions, and without optimizations.
+    - `development`: Compile the project with optimizations, but enable OpenGL exceptions.
-    - `release` (default): Compile the project for a release environment.
+    - `release` (default): Compile the project for a release environment;

- * `Auto_Exceptions`: Configures exception handling:

-   - `enabled` (default): After each call to OpenGL, the code checks whether OpenGL has set an error flag and if it had, raises the corresponding exception.
-   - `disabled`: The user has to query the error flag on his own.
+      OpenGL exceptions are disabled and optimizations are enabled.

- * `GLFW_LIB`: Linker flags for GLFW.
+ * `GLFW_Lib`: Linker flags for GLFW.
 The default is `-lglfw`.

 If you choose not to use GPRBuild, you need to add the sources to your project and then use whatever build system you want.